yossef-elmahdy/technical-assessment/partitioning-indexing/README.md

 ### Partitioning Strategy
 - Partition type: LIST
 - Partitioned column(s): `StockCode`
+### Automated Partitioning
+- Automated: YES
+- Strategy: When a new record is added, will automatically check the number of occurnce of this product's `StockCode` on `DimProduct` table and add a new partition if it exceeds 10.
 ### Indexing Strategy
 - Clustered Balanced Tree (BTREE):
     - `UnitPrice`